School Staff Well-Being: Make it a Priority

 Research has shown that reporting personal stories tends to be more meaningful than statistical evidence when topics include ourselves and/or our health (Freling et al., 2020).
 Therefore, DASH has begun conducting interviews with an array of school staff in order to use their voices to support their well-being.
 The research and interviews completed thus far are invaluable, but there is much more to be done.

-With your donations, DASH will continue this research and interviews so that we can create a storyboard to help schools in BC design their own staff well-being initiatives.
+With your donations, DASH will continue this research and interviews so that we can develop initiatives or resources that address the issues of staff well-being in a meaningful and effective way.

 For more information, please contact us at: firstname.lastname@example.org